 Mr. Chu has over 30 years of experience in the IT industry.
 Mr. Chu was the managing director of AST, responsible for overseeing the entire operation of marketing, sales and technical service in over 11 Asian countries, before he joined Dell in 1994.
 He was the Hong Kong/PRC sales director, when he left Dell in October 2001.
 Mr. Chu worked as an executive director in our operating subsidiary, Expert HK, from September 2004 to November 2007, overseeing the overall business and management of Expert HK.
-Mr. Chu has been working in ServiceOne, which is a connected person of our Company since December 2007.
-He is currently an executive director of ServiceOne, responsible for overseeing the overall management and sales function of ServiceOne.
+Mr. Chu has taken up various senior positions in ServiceOne, which is a connected person of our Company since December 2007.
+He is currently a director and an advisor of ServiceOne.

-Mr. Chan Kin Mei Stanley (陳健美), aged 47, is a non-executive Director, responsible for advising on the finance, accounting, risk management and corporate governance of our Group.
+Mr. Chan Kin Mei Stanley (陳健美), aged 48, is a non-executive Director, responsible for advising on the finance, accounting, risk management and corporate governance of our Group.
 He was appointed as a Director on 25 November 2015 and a non-executive Director on 15 March 2016.
 He is also the chairman of our corporate governance committee and a member of our audit committee.